hiveot/hiveot.github.io/index.md

 A Gateway supports HTTP and sub protocols like WebSockets as defined in their protocol binding (see WoT on profiles and protocol bindings).
 A Thing that implements one of these protocols will be able to connect to a gateway which serves the Thing Description and relays actions and events.

-## Secured Thing Gateway (STG)
+## Wost Thing Gateway (STG)

-The primary purpose of a 'Secured Thing Gateway' (STG) is to act as an intermediary for Secured Things.
+The primary purpose of a 'Wost Thing Gateway' (STG) is to act as an intermediary for Wost Things.
 The STG supports provisioning of Things, serves Thing TD's and relays actions and events that are defined in the TD.
-In addition a gateway can relay messages to cloud based STG intermediaries so that no direct LAN access is needed to view and control Secured Things from the Internet.
+In addition a gateway can relay messages to cloud based STG intermediaries so that no direct LAN access is needed to view and control Wost Things from the Internet.

 STG's can be extended with plugins to also act as a gateway for 3rd party IoT devices such as ZWave and one-wire, and for services such as a mDNS discovery, directory service and web server for user interaction.